 It's easy to apply too by hand or machine, and won't leave behind any flaky residues or stains.
 If you've got a motorhome or boat, you can safely use it on these too.
 The 16oz bottle is good value, although I don't think you'd get a full year out of it.

 This wax will probably appeal to those that don't want to spend every weekend out waxing their car, but still want a decent finish that will last a couple of months.
 It's not going to give as deep a shine as pure carnauba wax, and it's not going to last as long as a pure sealant.
 I also found that it's not as easy to apply in colder conditions, as the liquid becomes more jelly like as it gets colder.
 It's easily fixed by warming the bottle up, so it's not a deal breaker, just a bit of an inconvenience.

-Best Car Wax Buying Guide
+What To Look For When Choosing A Car Wax - Best Car Wax Buying Guide

 Choosing the best car wax for your needs is going to involve a little trial and error.
 Most waxes on the market are good in their own way, so personal preference plays a big part in the decision process.

 Before you commit to one option, think about what it is you are trying to achieve (shine, protection etc) and how much time you are willing to commit to the process.
 Remember that waxing is only a small part of the entire detailing process.

 Types of Waxes